ClearSkyTeam/ClearSkyStable/README.md

 # ClearSkyStable
-This repository contains Data for the auto Updater <br>
+This repository contains data for the Auto Updater in ClearSky<br>
-Feel free to PR if you think the newest Build is stable!
+Feel free to create a Pull Request if you believe the latest build is stable!